MicrosoftDocs/well-architected/well-architected/cost-optimization/create-culture-financial-responsibility.md

 **Applies to this Azure Well-Architected-Framework Cost Optimization checklist recommendation:**

 [CO:01](checklist.md) | Create a culture of financial responsibility.
 Regularly train personnel so technical skills remain sharp.
-Foster creativity and fiscal accountability in the work environment.
+Foster creativity and spending accountability in the work environment.
 Invest in tooling and implementing automation. |
 |---|---|

 This guide describes the recommendations for creating a culture of financial responsibility in an organization.